A financial plan is highly essential when it comes to going abroad. But what are the financial action plans you should consider when moving abroad?

 Two million people of working age have left Britain over the last decade in a “drain of talent” that is damaging the economy and forcing employers to rely on immigrant workers, a senior Conservative has warned.

 The official figures show that the number of British people moving abroad is rising with about one in ten British people living overseas.

 So, if you are joining this group, there are a number of financial issues to deal with and opportunities to take.

 First of all, having made up your mind to move abroad, you should ideally give yourself a good deal of time say 6 months if possible, to plan and prepare yourself for the journey.
 This is particularly very important because you will have to make sure that have enough time to organize carefully.

 You should try to pay off whatever debts you owed (or at least make a provision for how you are going to be servicing your debts) before you move.
 This is imperatively a good idea as it makes managing your finances less complicated and reduces the risk that currency fluctuations will increase the cost of these debts.

 You may decide to pay off debts such as credit card debts and personal loans.
 You could make a provision for the mortgage repayment or just sell off your property to prevent it from being repossessed by your mortgage lender.

-But if you don’t want to sell your property, another thing you could do to make sure that your mortgage is properly taking care of perhaps could be to rent the property out.
-The money you will be making would be enough to service your mortgage repayment, and you still own the property.
+But if you don’t want to sell your property, you could rent the property out in order to ensure that your mortgage is properly taken care of while you are away.
+Just make sure that the rent is enough to service your mortgage repayment.

 Also, it is generally worth keeping your UK current account, but let your bank know you will be emigrating and ask for a letter of reference, which will often help you rent a property in your new country of residence.